airbytehq/PyAirbyte/README.md

 # PyAirbyte

-PyAirbyte is a library that allows to run Airbyte syncs embedded into any Python application, without requiring connectivity to a hosted Airbyte instance.
+PyAirbyte brings the power of Airbyte to every Python developer.

 ## Secrets Management